zafrirron/Dashboard-Boilerplate/README.md

 This project is a **full-stack boilerplate** designed to jump-start the development of web applications using **React** for the frontend, **Express** for the backend, **PostgreSQL** as the database, and **Docker** for containerization.

-The boilerplate also includes **Strapi** as a headless CMS to manage content and APIs with ease, enhancing the development workflow for creating content-rich applications.
+The boilerplate also includes **Strapi** as a headless CMS to manage content and APIs with ease, enhancing the development workflow for creating content-rich applications (you can use expres backend and/or strapi cms).

 The project comes with built-in **role-based user management (RBAC)**, allowing for flexible user roles and permissions.
 It includes authentication via **JWT tokens** for both traditional email/password logins and **Google OAuth** for seamless social authentication.

+### Updates

+  - v1.0.0 - First version

 ### Key Features:

+- **Strapi as Headless CMS**:
+  - **Strapi** provides a flexible and powerful CMS, allowing for the easy creation of APIs and content management.
+  - this boilerplate includes 3 predefined page templates (HTML, MarkDown, Table), once you create the collection/componenet in strapi cms, you only need to set the attributes to get readu made front end pages

 - **Role-Based Access Control (RBAC)**:
   - Built-in user role management, where different users can have distinct access rights based on their role (e.g., admin, user, guest).